labd/go-commercelayer-sdk/api/docs/GETOrdersOrderId200ResponseDataAttributes.md

 `func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetSubscriptionCreatedAt()`

 UnsetSubscriptionCreatedAt ensures that no value is present for SubscriptionCreatedAt, not even an explicit nil
+### GetCircuitState

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetCircuitState() interface{}`

+GetCircuitState returns the CircuitState field if non-nil, zero value otherwise.

+### GetCircuitStateOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetCircuitStateOk() (*interface{}, bool)`

+GetCircuitStateOk returns a tuple with the CircuitState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCircuitState

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetCircuitState(v interface{})`

+SetCircuitState sets CircuitState field to given value.

+### HasCircuitState

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasCircuitState() bool`

+HasCircuitState returns a boolean if a field has been set.

+### SetCircuitStateNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetCircuitStateNil(b bool)`

+ SetCircuitStateNil sets the value for CircuitState to be an explicit nil

+### UnsetCircuitState
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetCircuitState()`

+UnsetCircuitState ensures that no value is present for CircuitState, not even an explicit nil
+### GetCircuitFailureCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetCircuitFailureCount() interface{}`

+GetCircuitFailureCount returns the CircuitFailureCount field if non-nil, zero value otherwise.

+### GetCircuitFailureCountOk

+`func (o *GETOrdersOrderId200ResponseDataAttributes) GetCircuitFailureCountOk() (*interface{}, bool)`

+GetCircuitFailureCountOk returns a tuple with the CircuitFailureCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCircuitFailureCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetCircuitFailureCount(v interface{})`

+SetCircuitFailureCount sets CircuitFailureCount field to given value.

+### HasCircuitFailureCount

+`func (o *GETOrdersOrderId200ResponseDataAttributes) HasCircuitFailureCount() bool`

+HasCircuitFailureCount returns a boolean if a field has been set.

+### SetCircuitFailureCountNil

+`func (o *GETOrdersOrderId200ResponseDataAttributes) SetCircuitFailureCountNil(b bool)`

+ SetCircuitFailureCountNil sets the value for CircuitFailureCount to be an explicit nil

+### UnsetCircuitFailureCount
+`func (o *GETOrdersOrderId200ResponseDataAttributes) UnsetCircuitFailureCount()`

+UnsetCircuitFailureCount ensures that no value is present for CircuitFailureCount, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETOrdersOrderId200ResponseDataAttributes) GetCreatedAt() interface{}`